 Student orientation is given generally during the first week of each new academic year, individually during the first few days of a new student being admitted, and reviewed at the beginning of each new term to reiterate and strengthen the students’ understanding of Learning Centre procedures.
 A new student will also be assigned a “buddy” to help him or her adapt to the new ways of self-directed learning until he or she is more independent.

 We use a comprehensive motivational reward/merit/honour system.
 Good work is openly commended in the Learning Centres.
-1000 Club, Privilege status, Honour Roll, awarding of stars and Congratulations! slips for completed PACE tests and merits for various “good works” motivate students to do their best.
+1000 Club, Privilege status, Honour Roll, awarding of stars and Congratulations! slips for completed PACE tests, and merits for various good behaviours help motivate students to do their best.

 Students are encouraged to attend the annual Student Conventions where they compete in at least five events out of more than 120 events across five divisions: Arts/Photography, Music/Vocals, Athletics/Games, Academics/Social Studies/Science Projects and Platform/Oratorical/Drama.